 Transfer credit

 Use the BC Transfer Guide to determine how your courses may transfer to UBC credit.
-Using the course equivalency table below, you can determine how your UBC credit will apply to the first-year engineering curriculum.
+Using the course equivalency table below, you can determine how your UBC credits will apply to the first-year engineering curriculum.

 Transfer credit will be assessed when your application for admission is processed; you will need to provide a course outline/syllabus once you have been admitted and accepted your offer to Engineering.
 All transfer credit assessments will be completed after a student has accepted their offer of admission to UBC Engineering.
 Engineering Academic Services will create and share a personalized transfer credit summary to help you with your registration.
-We recommend that if you have general transfer credits which have not been predetermined to specific UBC equivalencies, you submit a request for an assessment of your transfer credits, once you have been admitted.
+We recommend that if you have general transfer credits that have not been predetermined to specific UBC equivalencies, you submit a request for an assessment of your transfer credits once you have been admitted.
 For more information about transfer credits, please refer to the Engineering Academic Services website.

 Engineering Program Placement